fininhop/free-code-camp/algorithms/reverse-a-string.md

 ### Explanation:
 _Both solutions do exactly the same thing._

 _As we can see in the second example.
-It is possible to do all the actions in the first example.
-Simply using a single line of code._
+It is possible to do all the actions realized in the first example.
+Just using a single line of code._

 ##### Steps :
 ###### First :